lchinguyen/ai-research-lab/README.md

 ## What It Does

-Users paste a GitHub repository URL, and the application analyzes the repository like a virtual software engineering team. such as:
+Users paste a GitHub repository URL, and the application analyzes the repository like a virtual software engineering team such as:

 [https://github.com/vercel/next.js](https://github.com/vercel/next.js)